 Ranging from prehistoric implements to MRI scanners and from London to Beijing, the great strengths are in clinical medicine and medical technologies from 1700 to the present day.

 Information and communication technologies

-Our ICT collections represent how the storage, manipulation and communication of information have become fundamental to human existence.
+Our ICT collection represents how the storage, manipulation and communication of information have become fundamental to human existence.

 Our relationship with these technologies has been, and continues to be, one of the key cultural forces that shape human society.
 The collection covers electronics, information and computing, mechanical computing, media technologies, networks including the internet, printing, radio, satellites, sound reproduction, software and telephony.

-Our engineering collections embody how human experience has been revolutionized by our capacity to make things.
+Our engineering collection embodies how human experience has been revolutionized by our capacity to make things.
 Changes in how things are manufactured, consumed and traded have made, and continue to make, revolutionary impacts on everyday life, energy consumption and the natural environment.

-Within this area are the Museum's foundational collections of industrial revolution artefacts, which extend into all areas of engineering and manufacture.
-These are complemented by collections of manufactured products, the consumer goods that furnish domestic, working and leisure worlds.
+Within this area is the Museum's foundational collection of industrial revolution artefacts, which extend into all areas of engineering and manufacture.
+These are complemented by our collection of manufactured products, the consumer goods that furnish domestic, working and leisure worlds.
 Transport technologies are represented by rich and specialised collections (rail transport is curated by our sister museum, the NRM).
 Impacts are represented in collections that represent energy sources, energy technologies, environmental and sustainable technologies